slevithan/oniguruma-to-es/README.md

 A lightweight **Oniguruma to JavaScript RegExp transpiler** that runs in the browser and on your server.
 Use it to:

-- Take advantage of Oniguruma's extended regex capabilities in JavaScript.
+- Take advantage of Oniguruma's extended regex capabilities in JavaScript, with support for many additional features.
 - Run regexes intended for Oniguruma in JavaScript, such as those used in TextMate grammars (used by VS Code, [Shiki](https://shiki.matsu.io/) syntax highlighter, etc.).
 - Share regexes across your Ruby and JavaScript code.

-Compared to running the actual [Oniguruma](https://github.com/kkos/oniguruma) C library in JavaScript via WASM bindings (e.g. via [vscode-oniguruma](https://github.com/microsoft/vscode-oniguruma)), this library is **much lighter weight** and its regexes **run much faster** since they run as native JavaScript.
+Compared to running the actual [Oniguruma](https://github.com/kkos/oniguruma) C library in JavaScript via WASM bindings (e.g. via [vscode-oniguruma](https://github.com/microsoft/vscode-oniguruma)), this library is **much lighter weight** (just the WASM binary is > 460 KB) and its regexes **run much faster** since they run as native JavaScript.

-> [!NOTE]
-> This library is currently in beta and has known bugs.

 ### [Try the demo REPL](https://slevithan.github.io/oniguruma-to-es/demo/)

 Oniguruma-To-ES deeply understands all of the hundreds of large and small differences in Oniguruma and JavaScript regex syntax and behavior across multiple JavaScript version targets.
 It's *obsessive* about precisely following Oniguruma syntax rules and ensuring that the emulated features it supports have **exactly the same behavior**, even in extreme edge cases.
 And it's battle-tested on thousands of real-world Oniguruma regexes used in TextMate grammars (via the Shiki library).
 A few uncommon features can't be perfectly emulated and allow rare differences, but if you don't want to allow this, you can set the `accuracy` option to throw for such patterns (see details below).

+> [!NOTE]
+> This library is currently in beta and has several known bugs.
+However, it's already quite robust and is ready for use.
+Please report any issues.

 ## 📜 Contents